lleahhhh/ETH-Price-Prediction/README.md

 - The model will process the data, train the LSTM model, evaluate its performance, and display results.

 ### Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request for any enhancements or bug fixes.
+Please fork the repository and submit a pull request for any enhancements.
 Thanks for making it this far!